or4acle/anime-pics/README.md

 - **Clean & Lightweight**:
   - Native 2D rendering using RusherHack's `IRenderer2D`, customizable positions (`X`, `Y`), dimensions (`Width`, `Height`), and refresh delay in game ticks.

+ ## Why is this addon on 1.21.1? nobody uses that shi

+ cuz it works on pluto's rusher crack 🤑🤑🤑🤑🤑🤑

 ## Build Instructions

 Requires **JDK 21**.
 In the project root directory: